 Frequently asked questions

-Who can make a comment, compliment, concern and complaint?
+Who can make a comment, compliment, concern or complaint?

-We welcome all comments about the Trust, good and bad.
-In terms of complaints, you can make an official complaint about any service provided by the Trust.
-A friend or relative acting on your behalf can also make a complaint for you, but you will need to give your permission for information about you to be shared with them.
+We welcome all feedback about the Trust, good and bad.
+You can make an official complaint about any service provided by the Trust.
+A friend or relative acting on your behalf can raise an issue or make a complaint for you, but you will need to give your permission for information about you to be shared with them.

 Why should I send a compliment?